implex-code-repo/implex-site/_posts/blog/2021-04-25-tips-for-outsourcing-mvp-development-part2.md

 layout: post
 title: "Tips for Outsourcing MVP Development.
 Part I"
 description: "Project preparation, documentation and right tech stack — based on our case study of building an MVP in 3.5 months for the U.S. automotive startup"
+ogDescription: "Project preparation, documentation and right tech stack — based on our case study of building an MVP in 3.5 months for the U.S. automotive startup"
 image: "../../assets/img/articles/tips-1.jpg"
 ogImage: "../../assets/img/articles/tips-1.jpg"
 author: "Slava Hraichenko"